Tags: Addiction Treatment, Addiction Treatment Center, Alcohol Addiction

 Some drinkers are able to get rid of their dependency by themselves.
 This method requires a strong motivation and support from a network.
 Many go to AA or alcoholics anonymous for help.
 There are support groups for recovering alcoholics but close friends and family can also provide support.
 Quitting cold turkey can be dangerous since withdrawal symptoms include experiencing delirium tremens.
 This symptoms is not common but it can be extremely dangerous since it affects the way the brain regulates breathing.

 Heavy drinkers should look into going to detox.
 Medically supervised detoxification is the safest way to quit drinking.
-Staying at a detox center is not always necessary since some centers offer treatments to outpatients.
+Staying at a detox center is not always necessary since some of the best Texas alcohol rehab centers offer 30, 60 and 90 day out patient programs.
 Medication can be prescribed to reduce the withdrawal symptoms.
 Detox centers also offer counseling and therapy, which might be necessary if the reason behind a drinking problem is depression or stress.

 Staying away from alcohol and getting over withdrawal symptoms are only the first stages of recovery from alcoholism.
 Former alcoholism usually need to adopt a very different lifestyle which includes regular sleeping patterns, health nutritional choices and exercising.
 Exercising regularly is crucial to their well-being since this activity causes the brain to release endorphin, a chemical that relieves stress.
 It might also be necessary to learn to deal with stress, depression or to develop a healthy social life again.
 Some detox centers have programs designed to help recovering alcoholics develop the skills they need to take care of themselves and become productive members of society again.